Acura ZDX Type S All Electric SUV

 Lightning Quick Acceleration with Refined Character

-What impressed me most wasn’t just the raw speed.
-Still, it shows how composed the vehicle remains.
-Especially when you unleash all that power.
-Even with its substantial 6,052-pound weight, the adaptive dampers in the Type S do an excellent job.
-That’s with managing body roll, all the while maintaining a comfortable ride quality.
-One that’s never feels harsh, even on the larger 22-inch wheels.
+What impressed me most wasn’t just the raw speed but how composed the vehicle remains when you unleash all that power.
+Even with its substantial 6,052-pound weight, the adaptive dampers in the Type S do an excellent job managing body roll while maintaining a comfortable ride quality that never feels harsh, even on the larger 22-inch wheels.

 WWW.TOPSPEED.COM

-Energy consumption averaged about 2.7 miles per kWh during my week with the car.
-That’s translating to approximately 67 MPGe.
-Now to me, that’s exceptionally low.
-Especially EPA’s joint estimate of 87 MPGe.
-Nonetheless, it’s still reasonable for a performance-oriented electric SUV of this size.
+Energy consumption averaged about 2.7 miles per kWh during my week with the car, which translates to approximately 67 MPGe – slightly below the EPA’s combined estimate of 87 MPGe.
+However, it’s still reasonable for a performance-oriented electric SUV of this size.

 Acura ZDX Type S Charging Experience: The Achilles’ Heel?

-Several forum users and reviewers have noted that this earlier-generation charging technology.
-That’s because it charges 2-4 times slower than the latest EVs from some manufacturers.
-One which will be a significant consideration for those planning frequent road trips.
+Several forum users and reviewers have noted that this earlier-generation charging technology charges 2-4 times slower than the latest EVs from some manufacturers, which could be a significant consideration for those planning frequent road trips.

 For home charging, the ZDX comes with an 11.5 kW onboard charger, which can add approximately 30 miles of range per hour on a Level 2 setup.